dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 - If you have already vectorized your code, but only for `x64/x86` or `arm64/arm`, you can use the  new APIs to have a single, cross-platform implementation.
 - If you have already vectorized your code with `Vector<T>` you can use the new APIs to check if they can produce better code-gen.
 - If you are not familiar with hardware specific instructions or you are about to vectorize a scalar algorithm, you should start with the new `Vector128` and `Vector256` APIs.
 Get a solid and working implementation and eventually consider using hardware-specific methods for performance critical code paths.
+- Both managed references and unsafe pointers are dangerous to use incorrectly and each comes with their own tradeoff.

 ### Best practices

 1. Implement tests that cover all code paths, including Access Violations.
 2. Run tests for all hardware acceleration scenarios, use the existing environment variables to do that.
 3. Implement benchmarks that mimic real life scenarios, do not increase the complexity of your code when it's not beneficial for your end users.
-4. Prefer managed references over unsafe pointers to avoid pinning and safety issues.
-5. Use `ref MemoryMarshal.GetReference(span)` instead `ref span[0]` and `ref MemoryMarshal.GetArrayDataReference(array)` instead `ref array[0]` to handle empty buffers correctly.
+4. Use `ref MemoryMarshal.GetReference(span)` instead `ref span[0]` and `ref MemoryMarshal.GetArrayDataReference(array)` instead `ref array[0]` to handle empty buffers correctly.
-6. Prefer `LoadUnsafe(ref T, nuint elementOffset)` and `StoreUnsafe(this Vector128<T> source, ref T destination, nuint elementOffset)` over other methods for loading and storing vectors as they avoid pinning and the need of doing pointer arithmetic.
+5. Prefer `LoadUnsafe(ref T, nuint elementOffset)` and `StoreUnsafe(this Vector128<T> source, ref T destination, nuint elementOffset)` over other methods for loading and storing vectors as they avoid pinning and the need of doing pointer arithmetic.
 Be aware of unsigned integer overflow!
-7. Always handle the vectorized loop remainder.
+6. Always handle the vectorized loop remainder.
-8. When storing values in memory, be aware of a potential buffer overlap.
+7. When storing values in memory, be aware of a potential buffer overlap.
-9. When writing a vectorized algorithm, start with writing the tests for edge cases, then implement a scalar solution and afterwards try to express what the scalar code is doing with Vector128/256 APIs.
+8. When writing a vectorized algorithm, start with writing the tests for edge cases, then implement a scalar solution and afterwards try to express what the scalar code is doing with Vector128/256 APIs.
-10. Vector types provide APIs for creating, loading, storing, comparing, converting, reinterpreting, widening, narrowing and shuffling vectors.
+9. Vector types provide APIs for creating, loading, storing, comparing, converting, reinterpreting, widening, narrowing and shuffling vectors.
 It's also possible to perform equality checks, various bit and math operations.
 Don't try to memorize all the details, treat these APIs as a cookbook that you come back to when needed.